-As one of Rotary's Core Values, diversity should be one of our great strengths.
-We should be proud that Rotary reflects so many cultures, generations, and lived experiences, and offers the potential for countless leaders to tap into those experiences to make a difference.
-As a sign of our commitment to creating an organization that sets the standard for valuing and living the principles of diversity, equity, and inclusion (DEI), the Rotary International Board adopted Rotary's Diversity, Equity, and Inclusion statement in January 2019.
+As one of Rotary's core values, diversity is one of our great strengths.
+We should be proud that Rotary reflects so many cultures, generations, and lived experiences and offers leaders the opportunities to use those experiences to make a difference.

-We tapped into the expertise of Rotary participants around the globe for this task force.
-They will devise a plan that assesses the current state of DEI at Rotary and articulates a vision that incorporates regional differences, needs, and priorities.
-And as key decisions are made and our plan takes shape, we will continue to share information with you.
+We tapped into the expertise of Rotary participants around the globe to serve on this council.
+They are responsible for developing and implementing a long-term, comprehensive plan with achievable, measurable, and meaningful outcomes for Rotary.
+And as key decisions are made and we make progress towards implementing our plan, we will continue to share information with you at rotary.org/DEI.

-Rotary's Diversity, Equity, and Inclusion Task Force
+Rotary's Diversity, Equity, and Inclusion Advisory Council

 Valarie Wafer (Chair)